 - Your hair feels gummy.

 If you’re unsure if your hair is lacking protein, reach out to a trusted hair care professional.
-A quick trip to the hair salon is worth it, since an expert should be able to identify the your problem.
+A quick trip to the hair salon should be able to identify the root of your problem.

 How to restore the protein in your hair.

 Once you know your hair is lacking protein, it’s a pretty easy problem to solve.
-Start by swapping out your regular shampoo and conditioner for a system with a protein-enhanced formula.
-Parker recommends L’Oreal Professionnel’s Inforcer Shampoo and Conditioner.
-Its strengthening, anti-breakage formula is infused with vitamin B6 and biotin for instant reduction of breakage.
+Start by swapping out your regular shampoo and conditioner for a system with a protein-based formula.
+Parker recommends L’Oreal Professionnel’s Inforcer Shampoo and Conditioner whose strengthening, anti-breakage formula is infused with vitamin B6 and biotin for instant reduction of breakage.